Glacial Lake Missoula: Lake levels

 The Clark Fork's drainage is a network of valleys among high mountain ranges.
 Lake Missoula formed through this region of western Montana.
 It is named for the city of Missoula in the upper reaches of the Clark Fork watershed.
 The mountains surrounding the city show the strandlines from the lake nearly 20,000 years ago.
 At its largest extent, Lake Missoula's depth exceeded 2000 ft and may have held 600 cumi of water, as much as Lake Erie and Lake Ontario combined.
 The surface area covered 3,000 sqmi and the shoreline attained an elevation of 4200 ft.

 The lake spread through the Clark Fork River basin, reaching east of Missoula, 259 mi to Gold Creek; northeast up the Blackfoot River 270 mi to Lake Alva; 253 mi and east of Ovando 270 mi.
 Two large lobes formed to the south and north.
 To the south the Bitterroot Valley filled as far as Sula, Montana, 286 mi.
 To the north the Flathead River basin became an expansive body of water, creating an island of Red Sleep Mountain (in the CSKT Bison Range) and extending north 286 mi to Polson at the basin of the Flathead Ice Lobe and 286 mi up the Little Bitterroot River to Niarada some 132 mi above the Flathead Rivers mouth at the Clarks Fork.

-The water was deep (average – 800 ft): maximum – 2100 ft), dark and murky with sediment.
+The water was deep, with an average depth of 800 ft, and a maximum depth of 2100 ft, dark and murky with sediment.
 Fish fossils have not been found in deposits of Lake Missoula.
 Possibly, glacial sediment, rock flour, suspended in the turbid lake water which created an hostile aquatic habitat for fish.
-In addition, fossils of large mammals (megafauna), i.e.; mammoths, mastodons and bison which may have roamed nearby, not been found.
-Similarly, neither the remains or artifacts of contemporaneous humans have been found associated with Lake Missoula.
-The Clark Fork River flows into Lake Pend Oreille at 2062 ft.
+In addition, fossils of large mammals (megafauna; e.g., mammoths, mastodons and bison), which may have roamed nearby, have not been found.
+Similarly, neither the remains nor artifacts of contemporaneous humans have been found associated with Lake Missoula.
+The Clark Fork River flows into Lake Pend Oreille at an elevation of 2062 ft.